allaboutevemirolive/spring-boot-hot-reload/README.md

 - The application is manually stopped
 - An external process terminates the port connection

-Since a Spring Boot server process continues running until completion, the next execution command in loop-run.sh remains pending until the current process is terminated.
+Since a Spring Boot server process continues running until completion, the next execution command in `loop-run.sh` remains pending until the current process is terminated.
 This creates a dependency: the command only re-executes when the port becomes available again, which occurs when the Spring Boot process stops.

 By identifying and terminating the process occupying the designated port, we effectively create a mechanism that stops and restarts the Spring Boot application as needed.

-The combination of these three elements—loop-run.sh, watch-kill.sh, and the Spring Boot server process—creates an efficient automatic hot-reloading system that restarts your application whenever code changes are detected.
+The combination of these three elements—`loop-run.sh`, `watch-kill.sh`, and the `Spring Boot server process`—creates an efficient automatic hot-reloading system that restarts your application whenever code changes are detected.

 ## Key Features